khivi/programming-languages/README.md

   Solving same problem in multiple programming languages.

-  class MergeSort<E> {
+  class MergeSorted<E> {
-	 MergeSort(List<Iterable<E>> collections);
+	 MergeSorted(List<Iterable<E>> collections);
 	 public Iterator<E> iterator();
   }

-  in each language use the language specific idioms for iterators.
+  in each language use the language specific idioms.

-  Add unit test for the class.
-  Use data file text.txt to test your implementation.
+  To simulate a test use data file test.txt.
+Read the file one time for each collection.
+Assert the result is equal to the OUTPUT line.